-NOW, the Government, in exercise of the powers conferred on them by section 826(1) (as amended by section 35 of the Finance Act 2007 (No. 11 of 2007)) of the Taxes Consolidation Act 1997 (No. 39 of 1997) hereby order as follows:
+NOW, the Government, in exercise of the powers conferred on them by section 826(1) (as amended by section 35 of the Finance Act 2007 (No. 11 of 2007)) of the Taxes Consolidation Act 1997 (No. 39 of 1997), hereby order as follows:

-- 1. This Order may be cited as the Double Taxation Relief (Taxes on Income) (Malta) Order 2008. - 2.
-It is declared- - (a) that the arrangements specified in the Convention, the text of which is set out in the Schedule to this Order, have been made with the
+1. This Order may be cited as the Double Taxation Relief (Taxes on Income and Capital Gains) (United Arab Emirates) Order 2011.

+- 2. It is declared that- - (a) the arrangements specified in the Convention, the text of which is set out in the Schedule, have been made with the Government of the United Arab Emirates in relation to-

-Notice of the making of this Statutory Instrument was published in "Iris Oifigiúil" of 9th January, 2009.
+Notice of the making of this Statutory Instrument was published in "Iris Oifigiúil" of 21st January, 2011.

-Government of Malta in relation to affording relief from double taxation in respect of income tax, corporation tax, capital gains tax and any taxes of a similar character imposed by the laws of the State or by the laws of Malta and, in the case of taxes of any kind or description imposed by the laws of the State or the laws of Malta, in relation to exchanging information for the purposes of the prevention and detection of tax evasion and granting relief from taxation under the laws of Malta to persons who are resident in the State for the purposes of tax, and
+- (i) affording relief from double taxation in respect of income tax, corporation tax in respect of income and chargeable gains, capital gains tax and any taxes of a similar character, imposed by the laws of the State or by the laws of the United Arab Emirates, and - (ii) in the case of taxes of any kind or description imposed by the laws of the State or the laws of the United Arab Emirates, exchanging information for the purposes of the prevention and detection of tax evasion and granting relief from taxation under the laws of the United Arab Emirates to persons who are resident in the State for the purposes of tax, and